Dayjur: Background

 Dayjur was a dark-brown horse standing 15.3 hands bred in Kentucky by Georgia E. Hofmann.
 He was sired by Danzig out of the American Champion Sprinter Gold Beauty.
 As a yearling he was bought for $1.65m by Hamdan Al-Maktoum and sent to be trained in England.
 Dayjur was trained by Dick Hern at West Ilsley in Berkshire.
-He was ridden in all his races by the veteran Scottish jockey Willie Carson.
+He was ridden in all his races by Scottish jockey Willie Carson.

 Racing career

 1989: two-year-old season

 Dayjur made his first racecourse appearance in the six furlong Kennett Maiden Stakes at Newbury on 15 June.
 He started the 8/15 favourite against thirteen opponents and won "easily" by a length.
 A month later he was moved up in class for the Listed Manton Rose Bowl Stakes over the same course and distance.
 He started 8/13 favourite but was beaten half a length by the Clive Brittain-trained Rushmore.
 At the end of the year he was given a "Hobday" operation to improve his breathing.